Skip to content

 Add a title (and optional subtitle) above the column headers.

-Signature: tab_header!(tbl, title; subtitle = nothing)
+Signature: header!(tbl, title; subtitle = nothing)

 julia